different-ai/file-organizer-2000/README.md

-# AI File Organizer 2000
+# File Organizer 2000

-An Obsidian plugin that uses AI to keep your files organized.
-It tags, renames, and moves files to the right folders in your vault.
-You can also create AI templates, extract text from handwritten notes, and obtain transcriptions of your audio files.
+An Obsidian plugin to quickly find your notes, make connections between ideas, and keep everything organized.

+Self-hostable and or available with cloud subscription.

 🆕 Now includes the most powerful AI Chat for Obsidian.